How do I book a session?

 How can I pay?

-- You can either pay up-front with a credit card (Visa or MasterCard only), bank transfer, cheque or money order.
+- You can either pay up-front with a credit card (Visa or MasterCard only), or by bank transfer.

 - All bookings must be paid for in full 10 days before the first MIFF Schools screening booked.
 Tickets will not be issued until payment is made.
 Late payments will not be accepted, and the bookings will be cancelled and tickets resold if payment is not made in advance.